jacobwhall/plaited/README.md

 Their code is adapted from the [knitpy](https://github.com/jankatins/knitpy) and [IPython](https://github.com/ipython/ipython) projects, both released under BSD licenses.
 I am not a lawyer, but I do not believe that BSD licenses are compatible with the MIT license.
 I hope that by relicensing this project under the Modified (3-Clause) BSD License, work by all prior contributors is being used according to their original licenses.
-This is not legal advice, and I welcome any feedback or complaints about the licensure of this repository.
+This is not legal advice, and I welcome any feedback regarding the licensure of this repository.